ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 You can find advanced examples in the {@link module:image/image~ImageConfig#styles `image.styles`} configuration option documentation.

 <!-- TODO (live example)... -->

-## Image upload

-See the {@link features/image-upload Image upload} guide.

-## Responsive images

-Support for responsive images in CKEditor 5 is brought by the {@link features/easy-image Easy Image} feature without any additional configuration.
-Learn more how to use the feature in your project in the {@link features/easy-image#responsive-images Easy Image integration} guide.

 ## Resizing images